-Additional tasks for each of the default roles are defined for Image Manager, a feature that first appeared in Security Manager 4.3 and continues to be available in Security Manager 4.17:
+Additional tasks for each of the default roles are defined for Image Manager, a feature that first appeared in Security Manager 4.3 and continues to be available in Security Manager 4.25:

 - Launching Image Manager

-- Adding images to the repository in Security Manager
+- · Adding images to the repository in Security Manager

 - Creating image upgrade jobs

-When using a local account (unique to Security Manager, defined on the Security Manager server), these additional tasks are assigned to different roles as listed in Table 8-1.
+When using a local account (unique to Security Manager, defined on the Security Manager server), these additional tasks are assigned to different roles as listed in Table 13: Image Manager Tasks for Default Roles.

-Table 8-1 Image Manager Tasks for Default Roles
+Table 13: Image Manager Tasks for Default Roles

-Tasks
+Role Tasks

-Role Launch and View Add Images to Repository Create Image Upgrade Jobs
+Launch and View Add Images to Repository Create Image Upgrade Jobs

 Help Desk Yes No No

 Approver Yes No No

 Network Operator Yes No No

 Network Administrator Yes Yes Yes

 System Administrator Yes Yes Yes

-Security Administrator Yes No No
+Role Tasks Security Administrator Yes No No

-For details about which Security Manager permissions are associated with each CiscoWorks role, see Default Associations Between Permissions and Roles in Security Manager, page 8-11.
+For details about which Security Manager permissions are associated with each CiscoWorks role, see Default Associations Between Permissions and Roles in Security Manager, on page 102.

-For a detailed series of tables that shows the RBAC permissions matrix for Image Manager, see Appendix B, "Permissions Matrix for Image Manager."
+For a detailed series of tables that shows the RBAC permissions matrix for Image Manager, see Permissions Matrix for Image Manager, on page 155

 - Additional roles, such as Export Data, might be displayed in Common Services if additional applications are installed on the server.
 The Export Data role is for third-party developers and is not used by Security Manager. - Although you cannot change the definition of CiscoWorks roles, you can define which roles are assigned to each user.
-For more information, see Selecting an Authorization Type and Assigning Roles to Users in Common Services, page 8-7. - To generate a permissions table in CiscoWorks, select Server > Reports > Permission and click Generate Report.
+For more information, see Selecting an Authorization Type and Assigning Roles to Users in Common Services, on page 98. - To generate a permissions table in Cisco Works, select Server > Reports > Permission and click Generate Report.